barryclark/jekyll-now/_posts/2016-09-23-Microsoft-Internship.md

 title: Microsoft Summer Internship in Oslo
 ---

-Today was the last day of my summer internship at Microsoft.
+Today is the last day of my summer internship at Microsoft.
 During the last 12 weeks, I met an insane amount of very interesting and intriguing people from all parts of the world.